Starting March 12, 2022: Masks will no longer be required in most settings in Oregon. Find out what this means for you.

 Plan ahead: how safe is this?

-Make a plan to limit your risk of getting COVID-19
+Make a plan to limit your risk of getting very sick from COVID-19

 Some activities are more risky than others.
 Here are guidelines and risk levels to help you and your loved ones plan and stay safe from COVID-19.